-Even if you are careful about your alcohol consumption, all drinks are not created equal on the dieting scale and some choices are better than others.
+Even if you're careful about your alcohol consumption, all drinks are not created equal on the dieting scale and some choices are better than others.
 Here's a short guide to the calorie contents of different types of alcohol.
-Use it as a quick resource so you can make the best alcohol choices while sticking to your dietary goals.
+Use it as a quick resource to find low-calorie alcohol choices while sticking to your dietary goals.

 Wine: The Most Diet-Friendly Choice

 If you’re going to drink, wine is the most calorie-friendly selection with a typical 20 calories per ounce.
-Each 5-ounce glass would then be 100 calories with no cholesterol, sodium or fat.
+Each five-ounce glass would then be 100 calories with no cholesterol, sodium or fat.
 This is true for both red and white wine, from merlot to chardonnay.
-Sherry, a sweet, fortified wine runs a bit higher with 32 calories per ounce but it is usually served in smaller portions as an after-dinner drink.
+Sherry, a sweet, fortified wine, runs a bit higher with 32 calories per ounce, but is usually served in smaller portions as an after-dinner drink.

-Here is the nutritional information for some popular wines per ounce:
+Here is the nutritional information for some popular wines:

-Here is the nutritional information for some favorites, based on one ounce:
+Here is the nutritional information for some favorites: